 The project involves filling in large trenches that are typically inclined because of topography.
 For this reason, the downhill end of the trenches are open, especially for Trenches C (West and East), G and H (South).
-Trenches E and F are closed-depressions therefore slope stability is not an issue.
-Trench B is a shallow, nearly non-existent excavation on a very steep hillside that will remain as-is (recommend no reclamation).
+Trench B is a shallow, nearly non-existent excavation on a very steep hillside that will remain asis (recommend no reclamation).